AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-System-Fonts.md

 1. Download a custom system font (`.cia`) from above.

-2. Add it to SD Card.
+2. Add it to the SD Card.

 3. Launch GodMode9.